alanindra/baca-juga-cleaner/README.md

-# news-content-cleaner
+# baca-juga-cleaner
-This program cleans news content text data from irrelevant syntactic constituents initiated by "baca juga" and "advertisement" strings, e.g.:
+This tool cleans news content text data by removing irrelevant syntactic constituents initiated by strings such as `"baca juga"` and `"advertisement"`.

+**For example:**
-> "BACA JUGA: Dapatkan Hadiah Uang Gratis Melalui DANA Kaget".
+> *BACA JUGA: Dapatkan Hadiah Uang Gratis Melalui DANA Kaget*

-The program is intended for media monitoring purposes, spefically, to clean text data for share of voice (SOV) analysis of news coverage across monitored brands.
+The cleaning pipeline is designed for **media monitoring** use cases, particularly to prepare text for **Share of Voice (SOV)** analysis in brand-related news coverage.

+### Why it matters
+In media monitoring workflows, irrelevant constituents like "baca juga..." can distort keyword frequency related to monitored brands.
+This tool removes such syntactic noise to improve the accuracy of downstream analytics, such as calculating Share of Voice (SOV) or conducting sentiment classification.

-The data cleaning algorithm removes irrelevant sentences by analyzing how syntactic constituents associated with the "baca juga" strings are structured in news content [more information here](docs/analysis.ipynb).
-Namely, it determines irrelevant sentences by means of regular expression matching, followed by analysis of sentence structure (word length, punctuation usage, salient lemmas), and/or sentence segmentation/tokenization using NLTK library.
+The data-cleaning algorithm removes irrelevant constituents that are most likely promotional, redundant, or non-informative by analyzing how syntactic constituents associated with `"baca juga"` strings are structured in news content.
+[More details available in the analysis notebook](docs/analysis.ipynb)

 ## Example uses:
 ### Punctuated irrelevant syntactic constituents